 Hold up something that you have and others may be jealous of such as a stack of money, a fancy watch, or in the case of NFL player Aaron Hernandez, an illegal weapon.
 Remember, the secret to this photo isn’t to brag about what you have but to make it seem like you always walk around like that and a camera just happened to be there and catch you.

 If you have just relieved your bowels and are standing in your grandparents bathroom, nobody wants to see a photo of you regardless of how much weight you may have just lost by dropping the kids off at the pool.
 Also, a mirror selife taken using anything other than a phone or a camera makes you look like even more of a moron.
+Make sure that you manage to get your cleavage, abs or any other body part you’re proud of into the shot without being blatantly obvious about it.

 Just because selfie